Pixelguru26/Coding-Sprout-Pygame-Templates/core/docs.md

     - `"base"`
  - `game.keyIsDown(key)`
   Returns the status of a key at the time of calling; `True` for pressed and `False` for unpressed.
 The key argument can be a Pygame key constant or a string designator from the `game.keys` constant, which will automatically be translated.
+ - `game.project(x, y, x1, y1, x2, y2)`
+  Vector projection of (x, y) onto a line segment defined by the endpoints (x1, y1) and (x2, y2).
+Equivalent to basic vector projection when (x1, y1) = (0, 0)
+ - `game.dist(x1, y1, x2, y1)`
+  Returns the Euclidean distance between the points (x1, y1) and (x2, y2)
+ - `game.sign(v)`
+  A more traditional sign function than Python provides.
+Returns `-1` if the value is negative, `1` if the value is positive, and `0` if the value is 0 or not a number.

 #### Constants:

  - `game.keys`
   A dictionary used to translate between Pygame key constants and some user-friendly string representations.
+ - `game.lightmode`
+  A boolean value indicating whether the game should run in a "cpu-light" mode, disabling certain features for smaller devices or development on Replit.
+Note that this should not change the API significantly; dummy objects and classes will still be present but simply do nothing.

 ### Entity module